httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 To specify a HTTP field as a Structured Field, its authors needs to:

-* Reference this specification.
+* Normatively reference this specification.
 Recipients and generators of the field need to know that the requirements of this document are in effect.

 * Identify whether the field is a Structured Header (i.e., it can only be used in the header section - the common case), a Structured Trailer (only in the trailer section), or a Structured Field (both).